 Enjoy a Fun Performance at Nashville Children’s Theater

 While some of the entertainment venues around Nashville are more geared toward parents, Nashville Children’s Theatre promises a family-friendly space to take in a show.
 Located right outside of downtown Nashville, it’s certainly one of the best things to do in Nashville with kids.
 Children will love seeing all their favorite shows come alive with catchy songs and dance moves!
-For the upcoming 2022 season, you can expect titles like Peter Pan, Baby Shark, and SpongeBob: The Musical.
+Past seasons have included titles like Peter Pan, Baby Shark, and SpongeBob: The Musical.
 In addition to fun performances that feature contemporary and classic characters, the theatre hosts drama camps in the winter and spring through the NCT Drama School.
 Families should purchase show tickets in advance online.

 Visit a Kid-Friendly Nashville Museum

 Spend your day indoors learning something new at one of these kid-friendly Nashville museums!
 Here are our suggestions for a few of the best Nashville things to do with kids.

 Adventure Science Center